justinhj/astar-algorithm-cpp/README.md

 Summary
 -------

-This code is an efficient implementation in C++ and C# of the A* algorithm.
-It accompanies the A* tutorial on this site: http://www.heyes-jones.com/astar.html
+This code is an efficient implementation in C++ and C# of the A* algorithm, designed to be used from high performance realtime applications (video games) and with an optional fast memory allocation scheme.

+It accompanies this A* tutorial: http://www.heyes-jones.com/astar.html

 Thank you @ScaryG for the C# port.
-This should work on Unity as well as the .net or mono platforms.
+This addition should work on Unity as well as the .net/mono platforms.

-Thank you to Rasoul for submitting the path to Bucharest sample
+Thank you to @Rasoul for submitting the path to Bucharest sample

-The CPP code has been used in several popular video games including THQ's "Company of Heroes", Activision's "Gun" as well as in the popular game prototyping engine Angel. http://code.google.com/p/angel-engine/
+The CPP code has been used in several popular video games including THQ's "Company of Heroes", Activision's "Gun", "War of Sonria" by PlaygroundSquad as well as in the popular game prototyping engine Angel. http://code.google.com/p/angel-engine/

 It has also used in many University assignments and projects.